-The Contemplative Network was formed following a visit to New Zealand by Cynthia Bourgeault – Episcopalian priest, hermit, author and retreat leader – to give a series of talks and lead retreats having at their core the practice of Centering Prayer.
+The Contemplative Community was formed following a visit to New Zealand by Cynthia Bourgeault – Episcopalian priest, hermit, author and retreat leader – to give a series of talks and lead retreats having at their core the practice of Centering Prayer.
 Following Cynthia’s initial visit in March 2009 she returned to New Zealand in October 2010 to provide training for those interested in developing their practice of Centering Prayer and also providing teacher training for contemplative practice.
 Cynthia continued to offer retreats and wisdom schools in NZ until 2018.

-Other teachers that the Contemplative Network have invited to NZ include Christopher and Heather Page (2010) from the Contemplative Society in Canada, and Darlene Franz (2012) from Seattle, Washington who is a teacher of contemplative chant.
+Other teachers that the Contemplative Community have invited to NZ include Christopher and Heather Page (2010) from the Contemplative Society in Canada, and Darlene Franz (2012) from Seattle, Washington who is a teacher of contemplative chant.
 In the spring of 2020, James Finley, a core faculty member of the Centre for Action and Contemplation, offered teaching via zoom.

 We are grateful for the financial (or “in kind”) support from the Coromandel Christian Trust, individuals, and retreat centres.